denoland/manual/getting_started/permissions.md

 The following permissions are available:

-- **-A, --allow-all** Allow all permissions.
-This disables all security.
 - **--allow-env=\<allow-env\>** Allow environment access for things like getting and setting of environment variables.
 Since Deno 1.9, you can specify a optional, comma-separated list of environment variables to provide an